-The Northern Dimension is a joint policy between EU, Russia, Norway and Iceland.
+The Northern Dimension (ND) is a joint EU/Russia/Norway/Iceland policy.
 The ND Policy was initiated in 1999 and renewed in 2006.
 The policy aims at providing a framework to:

-In addition to the four ND Partners namely EU, Russia, Norway and Iceland, also participating are:
+In addition to the four ND Partners (namely the EU, Russia, Norway and Iceland) the following also participate: